What’s your Champagne Style?

 Rosé

-The popularity of Rosé has fluctuated ever since Veuve Cliquot made the first one.
+The popularity of Rosé has fluctuated ever since Veuve Clicquot made the first one.
 Rosé accounts for around 10% of the market.
 Pink fizz gains popularity in times of prosperity and is an essential part of the range.
-Unlike all other rosé wine made in Europe, it’s usually from blending red and white base wines.
-This method gives consistent control over the colour, ranging from onion skin through salmon to dark pink.
-The alternative is saignée.
+Unlike all other rosé wines made in Europe, it’s usually made from blending red and white base wines.
+This method gives consistent control over the colour, in a spectrum ranging from onion skin through salmon to dark pink.
+The alternative method is saignée.
 This process allows brief skin contact with Pinot before drawing the pink juice off.
 Consistent colour is harder to achieve with this method.
 Rosé ranges from delicate and nuanced to muscular and powerful.
 Others are frivolous froth.
 Most are best young while the colour and red berry fruit flavours remain intact.
 However, there are some beautiful examples.
 Find out more about Rosé Champagne here.

 Prestige Cuvées